How should the server sleep? -- Age-energy tradeoff in sleep-wake server systems: Related Work

 \subsection{Delay-energy Tradeoff in Communication Systems}

-Sleep-wake strategies have been designed and investigated in many communication applications.
-Guo \emph{et al.} \cite{guo2016delay} studied sleep-wake strategies in heterogeneous networks (HetNet) and hyper-cellular networks (HCN).
+Sleep-wake strategies have been designed and investigated in many communication systems.
+For instance, Guo \emph{et al.} \cite{guo2016delay} studied sleep-wake strategies in heterogeneous networks (HetNet) and hyper-cellular networks (HCN).
 Pei \emph{et al.} \cite{pei2017energy} investigated the sleep-wake base stations in ultra-dense networks and modeled the system as an M/G/1/N processor sharing vacation queueing system.
-Liu \emph{et al.} derived the coverage probability, achievable rate, and energy efficiency for the sleep-wake base stations in small cell networks \cite{liu2015small}.
-Verma \emph{et al.} \cite{verma2019energy} considered a group paging mechanism where IoT devices transmit and receive data with sleep-wake cycles.
-Wu \emph{et al.} \cite{wu2015base} studied the sleep control and power match strategies for cellular networks with bursty traffic.
-The relationship between sleep depth and energy consumption was modeled and studied by Onireti \emph{et al.} \cite{onireti2017analytical}.
-In \cite{feng2017boost}, Feng \emph{et al.} studied the problem of base station ON-OFF switching, user association, and power control in HetNet with massive multiple-input-multiple-output (MIMO).
-The other applications of sleep-wake strategies in communication networks were also discussed in \cite{feng2017base}.
-However, all the studies mentioned above focused on the delay-energy tradeoff without discussing the tradeoff between energy and information freshness.
-The tradeoff between energy and information freshness in sleep-wake server systems has not been fully understood.
+Liu \emph{et al.} \cite{liu2015small} derived the coverage probability, achievable rate, and energy efficiency for the sleep-wake base stations in small cell networks.
+Other research studies like \cite{verma2019energy,wu2015base,onireti2017analytical,feng2017base,feng2017boost} also investigated sleep-wake strategies in different communication networks.
+However, all these studies focused on the delay-energy tradeoff without discussing the tradeoff between energy and information freshness.